 Before I mention anything else, avoid Bank station for anything, its a nightmare and probably a deathtrap.
 There are no toilets, but also many deadends end up with lots of stairs to access platforms after a blooming long walk.
 In fact this is the case with much if not all of the Northern line.

 In Fenchurch street station, if you exit / enter via the main entrance there appear to be public toilets at the rear of the entrance hall.
-They work, and are fine.
+They work, and are good.
 There is also an accessible toilet which is locked, I think?

 At Liverpool street main Railway station, near to Bishopsgate, are toilets on the ground floor of the station for accessible useage.
 I am not sure if these are locked.
-The main toilets for everyone, are accessed via stairs down and and an elevator back up, from this floor, and are very clean and friendly.
+The main toilets for everyone, are accessed via stairs down and then an elevator back up, from this floor, and are very clean and friendly.
 This floor of the station which is on the same level as the railway lines is served by many escalators from the road level, and I am guessing there is also a lift somewhere.

 The Museum of London, in Bishopsgate, which is only open from Wednesdays to Sundays has a public restaurant near to the entrance, and toliets on the ground floor.
 I know you need a ticket to enter the museum to view exhibits, and I am not sure if they would allow anyone access to the restaurant, and the toliets.
 Yes, you can access the restaurant separately, and therefore the toilets.

 I have also been advised that there is a toliet in the car park underneath the museum.
 I did not test this to be correct.